nii236/crypto_world_summit/crypto_world_summit.md

 # What is Decentralised Finance (DeFi)?

-- Fastest growing sector in the world of blockchains and cryptocurrency
+- Fastest growing sector within blockchain technology
 - Trustless financial tools
 - Protocols instead of companies
 - Shared state instead of silo-ed data
 - Lend, borrow, trade, insure, do all sorts of things!
-- Discover huge yields in this nascent stage

 ## No middlemen, no vetting, no blockers